Red grouse: Description

-The red grouse is distinguished from the willow ptarmigan and rock ptarmigan by its reddish brown plumage, rather than the white winter plumage.
+The red grouse is distinguished from the willow grouse and rock ptarmigan by its reddish brown plumage being present all year, lacking any white winter plumage or white wing feathers.
 The tail is black and the legs are white.
 There are white stripes on the underwings and red crests above the eyes.
 Females are less reddish than the males and have less prominent crests.
 Juveniles are duller and lack the red crests.

-Birds in Ireland are sometimes thought to be a separate subspecies L. l. hibernica.
+Birds in Ireland are sometimes thought to be a separate subspecies L. s. hibernica, but this is not currently accepted as distinct.
 They are slightly paler than those in Britain and the females have yellower plumage with more finely barred underparts.
 This may be an adaptation to camouflage them in moorland with more grass and sedge growth and less heather.

 It is audially identified by its chut!chut!chut!chut!chut!chuttt.... call, or the Goback, goback, goback vocalisation.
 The wings make a whirring sound when the bird is disturbed from a resting place.

 Grouse populations exhibit periodic cycles in which the population peaks to very high densities before crashing and recovering a few years later.
 The main causative agent of this cyclical pattern is thought to be the parasitic nematode worm Trichostrongylus tenuis.
 However, V. C. Wynne-Edwards suggests that the primary cause of mortality in grouse populations is homeostasis, which is largely dependent on food availability, and that the 'Grouse disease', due to the parasitic worm Trichostrongylus tenuis is a misdiagnosis of the after-effects of social exclusion.

 Distribution and habitat

-The red grouse is endemic to Ireland and Britain.
-It evolved in isolation from other subspecies of the willow ptarmigan which are widespread in northern parts of Eurasia and North America.
+The red grouse is endemic to Britain and Ireland.
+It evolved in isolation from other subspecies of the willow grouse which are widespread in northern parts of Eurasia and North America.

-It is found across most parts of Scotland, including Orkney, Shetland and most of the Outer Hebrides.
-They are only absent from urban areas, such as in the Central Belt.
+It is found across most parts of Scotland, including Orkney, Shetland and most of the Outer Hebrides; it is only absent from urban areas, such as in the Central Belt, and other coastal lowlands in the south and east.

 There are sporadic populations in Wales, but their range has retracted.
 They are now largely absent from the far south, their main strongholds being Snowdonia, the Brecon Beacons and the Cambrian Mountains.

-In England it is mainly found in the north – places such as the Lake District, Northumberland, County Durham, much of Yorkshire, the Pennines and the Peak District, as far south as the Staffordshire Moorlands.
-There is an isolated introduced population on Dartmoor, and Welsh spillover birds visit and breed in the Shropshire Hills such as Long Mynd.
-The Exmoor population now appears to be extinct, with the last birds sighted as recently as 2005.
-An introduced population in Suffolk died out in the early 20th century, although a population on Cannock Chase in Staffordshire lasted longer.
+In England it is mainly found in the north, in Northumberland, County Durham, the Lake District, much of Yorkshire, the Pennines and the Peak District, as far south as the Staffordshire Moorlands; Welsh spillover birds also visit and breed in the Shropshire Hills such as Long Mynd.